LIAAD/tls-covid19/README.md

 </tbody>
 </table>

-Distribution of topics per type:
+Distribution of topics by type:

 | Type  |   PT   |   EN   |
 | :---: | :----: | :----: |